mylesisaac1/akan-namegenerator/README.md

 ## ✨ Features
 - Calculates day of the week from birth date
-- Generates authentic Ghanaian Akan
+- Generates authentic Ghanaian Akan names
 - Responsive mobile-friendly design

 ## 🛠️ Built With